mlavi/hugo/content/post/git-for-operators.md

 # Conclusion

-Constantly look how to make your pet work become 100X more effective as cattle work.
+Constantly look how to make your pet work become 100X more effective as cattle.
 - Adopt the mantra: "Git or it didn't happen."
-- Refactor your lifestyle for reproducible cattle!
+- Refactor your lifestyle for reproducible cattle processes!
-- Drive towards achieving GitOps, most of the world doesn't know about it yet!
+- Drive towards GitOps, most of the world doesn't know about it yet!

 ---
 # 2020-04-01: Postscript and Appendix TODO